Before Life Cycles Event:

 Session I – Icebreaker /Introduction:

 Group participation, engagement, and application are emphasized in this powerful opening as we relate them to specific business values as identified in the meeting before the event.
-Communication, purpose-driven work, and customer centered thinking are the foundation for success in the Life Cycles program.
-Whether you book a live program, or purchase a DIY kit these team building benefits are endless.
+Communication, purpose-driven work, and customer-centered thinking are the foundation for success in the Life Cycles program.
+Whether you book a live program or purchase a DIY team building kit the benefits are endless.

-Session II – Start wrenching: The teams begin to engage in experiential learning through collaboration as the bicycles are assembled.
+Session II – Start wrenching: The teams begin to engage in experiential learning through collaboration as the bicycles are assembled in teams.

 Session III – Project End: Clean-up begins and preparations are made to present the finished bicycles.
 Expert bicycle safety technicians will double check every part of every bicycle prior to being donated to the children.

 Session IV – Surprise Guests: This is the most emotionally packed part of this give back activity.
 All the bicycles are finished and lined up.
 Then we surprise every team member by bringing in children from the local Boys and Girls Club or YMCA that the bicycles will be donated to.
 Participants witness as the children strapped on their helmets and ride the bicycle for the first time.
 The teams get to see the children’s reactions, and they can ask them about their opinions and feelings.